“Chance favours the prepared mind.”

 Louis Pasteur, Lecture, University of Lille (7 December 1854)

-This workshop requires no specifc philosophical background knowledge.
-What it does require is an open and curious attitude, and the willingness to question your own premises.
+This workshop requires no specific philosophical background knowledge.
+What it does require is an open and curious attitude, and the willingness to question your own assumptions and premises.
 Participants are expected to actively engage in the discussions.
 The course is designed for PhD students.
 Curious MSc students or more senior researchers are very welcome to join if there are open spaces.

 Questions/suggestions: email email@example.com.